surdu/smart-indent/README.md

 ## How ?

-Whenever you press enter, smart-indent will make sure the new line will match the indentation and alignment of the previous line.
+Whenever you press <kbd>Enter</kbd>, smart-indent will make sure the new line will match the indentation and alignment of the previous line.

 ![html](https://user-images.githubusercontent.com/11520795/38472790-fb153868-3b8d-11e8-8adb-9b9946b87c5e.gif)